jeremy-oc/webdev-program/courses/4_introduction-to-javascript/1_javascript-basics.md

 ## Next Steps

-Once you've completed the Simple Greeting App and feel comfortable with basic JavaScript concepts, you're ready to move on to [Part 2: Variables and Basic Input/Output](2_variables-and-io.md) where you'll learn about modern variable declarations and working with different data types.
+Once you've completed the Net Ninja video tutorial, worked through the Simple Greeting App, and feel comfortable with basic JavaScript concepts, you're ready to move on to [Part 2: Variables and Basic Input/Output](2_variables-and-io.md) where you'll learn about modern variable declarations and working with different data types.